 - Preheat oven to 425°F. Wash cauliflower and dry very thoroughly.
 (Don’t skip drying — it’s important.
+It will determine whether your end product is crisp or soggy.
 You can even use a salad spinner if you have one, or just shake, shake, shake all the water out and then pat dry with a towel.)

 - Cut into medium-sized spears and coat well with olive oil.
 Spread onto rimmed baking sheet and sprinkle with salt and chili powder.
 Toss to coat all cauliflower with olive oil, salt and chili powder.

 - Bake for 15 minutes, flip each piece over, and bake for 10 more minutes or until browned and crispy.

 - The more dry the cauliflower is, the better this recipe will turn out.